tlswg/tls13-spec/draft-ietf-tls-tls13.md

-> Servers send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and groups that are mutually supported, but the client's KeyShareOffer did not contain an acceptable offer.
+> Servers send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and groups that are mutually supported, but the client's KeyShare did not contain an acceptable offer.
 If it cannot find such a match, it will respond with a "handshake_failure" alert.